ivanwfr/OHRExtension/README.md

 ## `README.md` _TAG (230920:18h:55)

-### Logging HTTP Reponse headers during a reload of a `Browser Current Web Page`
+### Logging HTTP Response headers during a reload of a `Browser Current Web Page`

 #### ● `Motivation #1`
 Looking for a `Content-Security-Policy` header in order to relax, customize or remove it.

 #### ● `Motivation #2`
-Trying to understand why this test extension is working fine in both `Chrome` and `Edge` while `Opera` keeps missing to dispatch the top level frame Reponse Header.
+Trying to understand why this test extension is working fine in both `Chrome` and `Edge` while `Opera` keeps missing to dispatch the top level frame Response Header.

 #### ✔ `Opera screenshots:` https://remotetabs.com/dev/OHRExtension/SCREENSHOTS/_index.html